bricaud/graphexp/README.md

 # Graphexp: graph explorer with D3.js

-Graphexp is a lightweight web interface to explore and display a graph stored in a Gremlin graph database, via the Gremlin server (version 3.2.x, 3.3.x or 3.4.x). _Update for version 3.5 is required, see issue #102._
+Graphexp is a lightweight web interface to explore and display a graph stored in a Gremlin graph database, via the Gremlin server (version 3.2.x, 3.3.x or 3.4.x and above)

 Graphexp is under the Apache 2.0 license.